tlk/beoplay-macos-remote-gui/README.md

 $
 ```

-## From github release
+## BeoplayRemoteGUI.dmg

-**Disclaimer: This procedure is not very user friendly!
-Proceed with caution!**

-The latest release can be downloaded from the [Releases page](https://github.com/tlk/beoplay-macos-remote-gui/releases)
+The latest release can be downloaded from [www.beoplayremote.com](https://www.beoplayremote.com)

 BeoplayRemoteGUI.app is [automatically compiled and relased](https://github.com/tlk/beoplay-macos-remote-gui/blob/master/.github/workflows/release.yml) by the github infrastructure.
-Downloading software from an unknown source is **not recommended** and Chrome as well as macOS do a great job warning you.
 Please read these instructions on how to [run an application that has not been signed with an Apple developer certificate](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 ## Enable hotkeys